nn4ncyy/SQL-Final-Project/starting_with_data.md

-Question 2: What are the top referring sites by revenue?
+Question 2: What is the average transaction revenue by referring site (channel) for each product category?

 SQL Queries:

-SELECT channelGrouping AS referring_site, SUM(totalTransactionRevenue) AS total_revenue <br/>
+SELECT a.channelGrouping AS referring_site, a.v2ProductCategory AS product_category, AVG(a.totalTransactionRevenue) AS avg_transaction_revenue <br/>
-FROM all_sessions <br/>
+FROM all_sessions AS as <br/>
+JOIN analytics AS an ON a.fullVisitorId = an.fullvisitorId AND a.visitId = an.visitId <br/>
-WHERE totalTransactionRevenue IS NOT NULL <br/>
-GROUP BY channelGrouping <br/>
-ORDER BY total_revenue DESC; <br/>
+WHERE as.totalTransactionRevenue IS NOT NULL <br/> GROUP BY as.channelGrouping, as.v2ProductCategory <br/> ORDER BY avg_transaction_revenue DESC;

-Answer: This helps identify which referral sources drive the most revenue, guiding partnership or affiliate marketing strategies.
+Answer: By joining all_sessions with analytics, this query provides insights into how different channels contribute to revenue across product categories, useful for refining marketing strategies.

 Question 3: How does the bounce rate compare across different traffic sources?